-The Council will implement this policy fairly and equally and in accordance with the Equality Act 2010 (as amended).
+The Council will implement this policy fairly and equally.
 Applications from households with disabled residents will be agreed, wherever possible subject to planning and building control regulations, and providing the proposed alterations do not have an adverse effect on other residents.